Hagryke/First-repository/README.md

 - 👋 Hi, I’m @Hagryke
-- 👀 I’m interested in Cibersecurity.
+- 👀 I’m interested in Cybersecurity.
 - 🌱 I’m currently learning Git, GitHub, and trying to do my own WebBlog with Github Pages.